BoothGroup/Vayesta/docs/source/install.rst

 ========================

 .. note::
-    When installing from source, the required Python packages (NumPy_, SciPy_, PySCF_, h5py_) need to be installed manually.
+   Vayesta requires the following python packages when installing from source: NumPy_, SciPy_, PySCF_, and h5py_)

 To install Vayesta from source, clone the GitHub repository and use ``cmake`` and ``make`` to compile: